shaloo/docs.arcana/docs/howto/arcana_wallet/wallet_send.md

 # Send Tokens

-[Arcana wallet]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md) is an embedded Web3 wallet available to all the dApps that [integrate]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) with the [Arcana Auth SDK]({{page.meta.arcana.root_rel_path}}/concepts/authsdk.md).
+[Arcana wallet]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md) is a non-custodial, embedded Web3 wallet.
+Applications that [integrates]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) with the [Arcana Auth SDK]({{page.meta.arcana.root_rel_path}}/concepts/authsdk.md) can enable authenticated users to instantly access the Arcana wallet in the application's context.

-In this guide, you will learn how dApps can use the JSON RPC calls supported by the Arcana wallet to allow users to send tokens.
+In this guide, you will learn how applications can use the JSON RPC calls (`eth_sendTransaction`) supported by the Arcana wallet to allow users to send native or custom tokens.

+!!! tip

       To receive tokens using the Arcana wallet, the dApp user can choose to copy their wallet account address or get a QR code for their account.
 The account address or QR code can be shared with the sender in order to receive tokens.
+See [Arcana wallet User Guide]({{page.meta.arcana.root_rel_path}}/howto/wallet_manage_tokens.md#manage-token-assets) for details.

 ## Prerequisites